 IPPP Summer Studentships 2018:

-The IPPP will offer again this summer the possibility of working on a project in theoretical particle physics for about three weeks in Summer 2018.
+The IPPP will offer the possibility of working on a project in theoretical particle physics for about three weeks in Summer 2018.
 The topic and the names of the supervisors are given below.
 The exact dates can be agreed individually with the supervisor; successful applicants will receive 100 pounds per week from the IPPP.
 In the previous years this turned out to be a very successful program.
 Three years ago some of the students managed even to write a publication.
-Durham students should apply via the Physics department webpage, non-Durham students please contact email@example.com.
+Durham students should apply via the Physics department webpage, non-Durham students please contact firstname.lastname@example.org.

 The deadline for the application is 27th March 2018.